(Posted 2020 November, Updated 2024 October)

 This carries over in other situations.
 Your children need to know that they have a safe place with you and other family members and friends.
 They benefit from a positive structure within the family, having caring, loving warmth through childhood, and having an encouraging and stimulating environment.
 They need you to teach them how to bond and interact in a positive, loving way with family members, friends, teachers, mentors and others.
 If you model healthy relationships for your children, it will help them to build similar relationships on their own.
 That network of caring people can be a support to them when they are feeling down or in crisis.

-The Parenting Education Programs is now enrolling for classes that begin in Winter 2021.
+The Parenting Education Programs is enrolling for upcoming classes.
 Join us for more information about positive and effective ways parents can interact with their children at every age and stage of development.
 We would love to hear from you.
 If you have questions or feedback about the topic in this article, send an email to us.

 This posting is part of the Department of Family Services' Community Corner where you’ll find timely information about upcoming events, parenting and wellness tips, programs and services, and more!
 Share these helpful posts with your friends and family.
 Don't miss out on future postings!
 Sign up today!